jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-3-microscopy.md

       - Use zinc to prevent rusting
       - The inhibition layer can be $<2 nm$ thin, which will affect the structural integrity of the whole steel part.
       - Can also depict "texture" which is the crystal lattice structure

-  - Is Materials Processing a Deterministic Cause-Effect World or Statistical?
+!!! question Is materials processing a deterministic, cause-and-effect world or statistical? <cite>
     - Einstien said cause-effect
     - Neils Bohr said statistical
     - Horstemeyer says it is both

-    - Materials processing changes structures to produce mechanical properties
-      - History of the material--through its materials processing--is important to know, because point of failure is statistically determined from the current point
+    Materials processing changes structures to produce mechanical properties.
+History of the material--through its materials processing--is important to know, because point of failure is statistically determined from the current point

 *[SEM]: Scanning Electron Microscope
 *[TEM]: Transmission Electron Microscope